ePADD/epadd/README.md

 (Note that a full installation and user guide is accessible [here](https://docs.google.com/document/d/1joUmI8yZEOnFzuWaVN1A5gAEA8UawC-UnKycdcuG5Xc).

-ePADD has been tested on and optimized for Windows 7 SP1 / 10 and  Mac OS X  10.10 / 10.11.
+ePADD has been tested on and optimized for Windows 7 SP1 / 10 and  Mac OS X  10.12 / 10.13, and Ubuntu 16.04.
 Please follow the instructions below for your operating system.

 *Installing ePADD on Windows*